sourabhsp23/sourabhsp23/README.md

 ## 🌱 Currently Learning
-I am a final year  AI and ML Engineering student at PDA College of Engineering, Kalaburgi.
+I am a MAchine Learning Engineer and  AI and ML Engineering graduate from PDA College of Engineering, Kalaburgi.
 I am currently exploring topics in Artificial Intelligence, Machine Learning, .
 I'm also learning to build robust  systems using technologies with various  frameworks.